AthanasiusOfAlex/BreviaryExtractorBackend/README.md

     dub build

+In some cases, it might be necessary to force the build to occur:

+    dub build --force

 The binary, the resources, and (for Windows) the `tidy.dll` file will all be located in the `bin/osx` or `bin\windows` folder.

-However, there are dependencies.

 ## For all platforms

  - The latest version of [`dub`](http://code.dlang.org/download)
- - [Python 3.5](https://www.python.org/downloads/) or higher with the [PyInstaller](http://www.pyinstaller.org/) and [RoboBrowser](http://robobrowser.readthedocs.org/en/latest/) modules installed.
-(Both of the modules are easily installed using [`pip`](https://pypi.python.org/pypi/pip).)

-Be sure that both `dub` and `pyinstaller` are on the path.
+Be sure that `dub` is on the path.

 ## For OSX

- - Install Python 3.5 or later using MacPorts (https://www.macports.org/) or another similar system.
- - Be sure that Python 3.5 (or later) is the default python, at least while you compile it.
-This can be configured in MacPorts using

-        sudo port select --set python python35

-   in a terminal.

- - I am sure that this can be made to compile with [LDC](http://wiki.dlang.org/LDC), but I have not tested it.
+ - I have been using DMD.
+I am sure that this can be made to compile with [LDC](http://wiki.dlang.org/LDC), but I have not tested it.

 ## For Windows.